javieracevedo/chip-8-emulator/README.md

 ### Display

-The display is 64x32 pixels tall (however in this implementation it's scaled).
-To handle graphics I'm using the SDL wrapper for python: pygame.
+The display is 64x32 pixels tall, although in this implementation, it is scaled.
+Graphics are handled using the SDL wrapper for Python: Pygame.

 ### Stack

 The stack is used to store return addresses when subroutines are called.
-In the old days the stack allowed 12 levels of nesting, in modern implementations this limitation doesn't exist.
+Modern implementations do not have the 12-level nesting limitation of older versions.

 ### Timers